tikitong/geonetwork/README.md

 # geonetwork
 K-nearest neighbor network creator for the generation of statistics from geographic data.

-This repository is not currently related to AI methods, it focuses on generating graphs and statistics from geographic data.
-With an applied case for archaeological structures.
+This repository focuses on the generation of networks to get statistics from geographic data.
+With for us a case applied to archaeological structures.

 Please visit [this link](https://tikitong.github.io/geonetwork/) for an in-depth explanation and an interactive example.